sulu/sulu/UPGRADE.md

 `sulu_search.website_search`, because the controller is located in the SuluSearchBundle now.

+### Removed HTTP Cache Paths-Handler

+The HTTP Cache Integration has been refactored.
+The following configuration is not available anymore and must be removed: `sulu_http_cache.handlers.paths`

 ### Webspace Configuration

 The configuration schema for webspaces has changed.
 Instead of